A space for thoughts about the creative process and the things that affect it.

 Don’t send the agent a 300-page manuscript without warning.
 Query the agent briefly in a letter of no more than a page or two.
 Summarize the book brilliantly but don’t hype it.
 A tall order, you say.
 Yes it is, but you’re a writer, write something that makes the agent say, “I’d better look at this.”
 But don’t be cute.

-Send stamped, self-addressed envelopes with everything, query letter or full (solicited) manuscript.
+If you send by mail, include stamped, self-addressed envelopes with everything, query letter or full (solicited) manuscript.

 Get names from the Association of Authors’ Representatives, a merging of two agents’ groups, with a canon of ethics and professional standards set out in its bylaws.
 There are LOTS of agents there to choose from—more than 30 pages of them, last time I looked.